 1737-1814.
-He was born on 13 March 1737, the son of Thomas Lutwidge of Whitehaven and his wife, Lucy Hoghton.
+He was born on 13 March 1737, the son of Thomas Lutwidge of Whitehaven, Cumbria, and of his wife, Lucy Hoghton.

-He was commissioned lieutenant of the Echo 24, Captain John Laforey, on 25 August 1759, commanded the cutter Cholmondely 4 in this rank from April 1763 until 1765 off the Mersey, and was promoted commander on 21 January 1771.
+On 15 August 1759 Lutwidge was commissioned lieutenant of the Echo 24, Captain John Laforey, and he commanded the cutter Cholmondely 4 in this rank from April 1763 for three years in the preventative service, seeing some duty in the St. George’s Channel and the Mersey.

-In June 1771 he recommissioned the bomb-vessel Carcass, serving in the Irish Sea until paid off in April 1773.
+He was promoted commander on 21 January 1771 and recommissioned the bomb-vessel Carcass, serving in the Irish Sea until paid off in April 1773.
 He then recommissioned her in the same month, serving under the orders of Captain Hon.
-Constantine John Phipps in an expedition to the North Pole, and employing the young Horatio Nelson as a midshipman and coxswain of his gig.
-Departing the Nore on 4 June the expedition penetrated the ice fields to a latitude of 80 degrees 48 minutes north before returning to England in September.
-On the 15th October Lutwidge was posted captain, whilst another result of the expedition was the opportunity in later years to tell the story of the young Nelson confronting a polar bear.
+Constantine John Phipps in an expedition to seek out a north-west passage, and employing the young Horatio Nelson as a midshipman and coxswain of his gig.
+Departing the Nore on 4 June, the expedition penetrated the ice fields to a latitude of 80 degrees 48 minutes north before returning to England in September.
+On 15th October Lutwidge was posted captain, whilst another outcome of the expedition was the opportunity in later years to tell the story of the young Nelson confronting a polar bear.

-In August 1775 Lutwidge recommissioned the Triton 28, sailing for Canada in March 1776 with transports carrying part of the 49th Regiment, and arriving with this valuable reinforcement to supplement those which had effected the relief of Quebec on 6 May.
-In early 1777 he was commanding the naval vessels on Lake Champlain, and he was warmly praised for leading the pursuit of American forces retreating from Ticonderoga.
-He returned to Quebec and the command of the Triton in September and took the American rebel privateer Pompey on 13 June 1778.
-After returning for a refit and coppering in England the Triton served with the Channel fleet during the retreat of August 1779, took the American privateer Gates on 29 September, and was present at the Moonlight Battle on 16 January 1780, During the autumn he was serving on the North American station.
+In August 1775 Lutwidge recommissioned the new frigate Triton 28, sailing for Quebec from Spithead in March 1776 with six transports carrying part of the 49th Regiment, and arriving with this valuable reinforcement to supplement those which had effected the relief of Quebec on 6 May.
+In early 1777 he was commanding the naval vessels on Lake Champlain with a broad pennant, and he was warmly praised for leading the pursuit of American forces retreating from Ticonderoga.
+He returned to Quebec and the command of the Triton in September, and he took the American privateer Pompey in the St. Lawrence on 13 June 1778 prior to arriving back at Portsmouth in early December.

-He was promoted admiral on 1 January 1801, and died on 16 August 1814 at his estate of Holmrook Hall in Cumbria.
+Admiral Lutwidge died on 16 August 1814 at his estate of Holm Rook Hall near Ravenglass in Cumbria.